January 2025 update

-The Oregon Clean Fuels Program is a Low Carbon Fuel Standard Program designed to reduce the carbon intensity of Oregon's transportation fuel pool and encourage the production of those fuels, reducing greenhouse gas emissions and decreasing petroleum dependence in the transportation sector.
-The LCFS standards are expressed in terms of carbon intensity of gasoline and diesel fuel and their respective substitutes.
-The CFP uses an Oregon version of the Argonne National Laboratory's Greenhouse Gases, Regulated Emissions, and Energy use in Technologies model, OR-GREET, to calculate CIs.
-CIs are reported in grams of carbon dioxide equivalent per megajoule (CO2e/MJ).
+The Oregon Clean Fuels Program is a low carbon fuel standard designed to reduce the carbon intensity of Oregon's transportation fuel pool and encourage the production of those fuels, reducing greenhouse gas emissions and decreasing the dependence on petroleum in the transportation sector.
+The CFP uses an localized version of the Argonne National Laboratory's Greenhouse Gases, Regulated Emissions, and Energy use in Technologies model, called OR-GREET, to calculate CI values.
+Those values are reported in grams of carbon dioxide equivalent per megajoule (CO2e/MJ).

 The program is based on the principle that each fuel has "life cycle" greenhouse gas emissions, including CO2, CH4, N2O, and other GHG contributors.
 This life cycle assessment examines the GHG emissions associated with a given fuel's production, transportation, and use.
 The life cycle assessment includes direct emissions associated with producing, transporting, and using the fuels and significant indirect effects on GHG emissions, such as changes in land use for some biofuels.

-A registered fuel producer can obtain a certified carbon intensity under the CFP in four ways as outlined in OAR 340-253-0450:
+A fuel producer can register and obtain a certified carbon intensity under the CFP in four ways as outlined in

 New Tier 2 pathways